SiyuanYan1/EPVT-and-Skin-DG-benchamrk/README.md

 ## News

 - The extended version has been released at https://github.com/SiyuanYan1/PLDG.
+We propose a universal domain generalization framework for medical image classification without relying on any domain labels.

 ## Installation